 Thank you for visiting Oona's page.
-Oona is a bright, loving and brave six year old girl with a complex neurological condition.
+Oona is a bright, loving and fearless six year old girl with a complex neurological condition.
 She was born with incredible drive to overcome her challenges and live her life to its fullest.

 We are looking for support to provide Oona with:

 1. Splints and adapted shoes.
 These enable her to keep making progress with her walking, and need remade as Oona grows.

 3. Ongoing access to therapies including hydrotherapy, which has been particularly helpful for her.